mehulagg/gitlab/doc/administration/geo/replication/configuration.md

    gitlab-rake gitlab:geo:check
    ```

-Once added to the administration panel and restarted, the **secondary** node will automatically start
+Once added to the Geo settings panel and restarted, the **secondary** node will automatically start
 replicating missing data from the **primary** node in a process known as **backfill**.
 Meanwhile, the **primary** node will start to notify each **secondary** node of any changes, so
 that the **secondary** node can act on those notifications immediately.